PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Keep moving," Rattick hissed.

 Relan was nearly overpowered by their oppressive, musky scent.
 He wondered if this was what a lathered horse must smell like in hell.
-If any one of the Orcs in the passage had looked closer they would have recognized them for human interlopers.
+If any one of the Orcs in the passage had looked closer they would have recognized them for human interlopers they were.
 But, in the confusion, the Orcs did not see them.
 The three were across the passage and safely away into the darkness.
 Relan felt like laughing.
 They had gotten away with it!

-# 32 -- Botlac v Asarah, boltac into the Well -- 3218
+# 33 -- Botlac v Asarah, boltac into the Well -- 3218

 Asarah was awakened by someone shaking her shoulder.
 She shrieked, and scrambled back underneath the table.